arm-hpc-user-group/eahpc-2021/README.md

 # Registration

 Please register for [IEEE Cluster here](https://clustercomp.org/2021/registration/) to join the EA-HPC workshop event on September 7th.
+We will use a Zoom link through the IEEE Cluster RDMobile application as well as the IEEE Cluster Slack channel

 ## Event agenda